Aliases for KCNMB4 Gene

 GeneCards Summary for KCNMB4 Gene

 KCNMB4 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 4) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Transmission across Chemical Synapses.
+Among its related pathways are Platelet activation, signaling and aggregation and Insulin secretion.
 GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNMB2.

 UniProtKB/Swiss-Prot for KCNMB4 Gene